isomerpages/moe-bpghs/_holistic-education/Mother Tongue.md

 ![](/images/Screenshot_2024_06_27_at_11_48_01.png)

-**Overseas Immersion Programmes**
+ <strong><u>Overseas Immersion Programmes </u></strong>

-Other than learning about the different cultures in school,the Unit organizes overseas immersion programmes to broaden our students’ global awareness.
+Other than learning about the different cultures in school,the Unit&nbsp;organizes overseas immersion programmes to broaden our students’ global awareness.
 To date, overseas immersion trips to China (Chengdu, Xi’an, Beijing, Shanghai, Xiamen), and Taiwan have been organized。

 #### Malay Language Unit